-REVIEW: You can see Italy, Spain and France in glamourous style and plush comfort when you take a cruise on the Costa Diadema.
+REVIEW: You can see Italy, Spain and France in glamourous style and plush comfort when you take a cruise on Costa Cruises Diadema.
 The 3,700-passenger ship is aptly named.
 Diadema means “tiara”and while you’re surrounded by luxurious decor, the crew will treat you like royalty.
 This ship is a crowning glory of the line and an irresistible choice.

-The Diadema offers unusual embarkation flexibility for a cruise ship.
+The Costa Cruises Diadema offers unusual embarkation flexibility for a cruise ship.
 It circles the Mediterranean like a luxury hop-on, hop-off floating resort.
 You can start your cruise at any of the ports it visits which includes Barcelona and Palma de Mallorca in Spain; Naples, Savona and Le Spezia in Italy; and Marseilles, France.

 Cabins are smartly designed with all the creature comforts you could want.
 The beds are soft, the linens are crisp and the duvets are deep.
 More than 80 per cent of the suites have an ocean view.

 For dining, there are seven restaurants ranging from casual buffets to formal settings.
 In the formal dining room, you can choose the 7 or 9 p.m. dinner seating.
 The later dining time is usually busiest, with families and even young children staying up until 11 p.m.
 You can also eat dinner in the buffet area where breakfast and lunch are served, but it gets converted to a restaurant where you have to wait to be seated.

 There are also five specialty restaurants on Costa Cruises Diadema which charge a nominal fee.
 However you can purchase an all-inclusive package for reduced rates of about 15 Euro per person.
 If none of these restaurants options suit you, there’s always room service.